 About Uganda Nursing School, Bwindi

-Uganda Nursing School Bwindi, located in Buhoma near Bwindi Community Hospital in Kanungu district, and it is approximately 540km from Kampala, the capital city of Uganda.
-The school was started in November 2013 by Bwindi Community Hospital and two major benefactors Steve Wolf and James Jameson who had come as tourists, and with support from Rotary International with a mission to improve the health of the community through excellent nursing education, research and practice.
-The Nursing school started with 11 students but has a capacity of up to 96 students.
+Uganda Nursing School Bwindi (UNSB) UCU - affiliate is located in Buhoma at the foot of Bwindi Impenetrable Forest in Kanungu district, and it is approximately 540km from Kampala, the capital city of Uganda.
+The school was started in November 2013 by Bwindi Community Hospital, under the Diocese of Kinkizi, and two major benefactors Steve Wolf and James Jameson who had come as tourists.
+The school was furnished with support from Rotary International.

 Bwindi area is located in Kanungu District in a very remote, rural, hard to reach area with very poor, impassible marrum roads.
 The area comprises of very a poor, uneducated and underserved community.
 The most underserved Bwindi community being, one of the most rural hard to reach parts of Uganda far away from the capital city and urban faces a number of challenges.
 These range from lack of good and enough education to health facilities.
 Coupled with these, the community faces a critical shortage of health workers.
 This underserved community comprises of the marginalized Batwa Pygmies and the original tribe the Bakiga.